pixelaw/core/contracts/README.md

 ```
 asdf plugin add scarb
-asdf install scarb 2.7.0-rc.4
+asdf install scarb 2.7.0
 ```

-And after moving into contracts directory, the versions for these libs are set in the .tool-versions file.
+And after moving into contracts directory, the versions for these libs are set in the `.tool-versions` file.

 ## Running Locally